Continuously Learning New Words in Automatic Speech Recognition: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part by a grant from Zoom Video Communications, Inc. The authors gratefully acknowledge the support.
-Furthermore, the projects on which this research is based were funded by the Federal Ministry of Education and Research (BMBF) of Germany under the numbers 01IS18040A (OML) and 01EF1803B (RELATER) and we want to thank Ngoc Quan Pham for providing his framework \mbox{NMTGMinor} to train our systems.
+This research was supported in part by a grant from Zoom Video Communications, Inc. Furthermore, the projects on which this research is based were funded by the Federal Ministry of Education and Research (BMBF) of Germany under the number 01EF1803B (RELATER), the Horizon research and innovation program of the European Union under grant agreement No 101135798 (Meetween), and the KIT Campus Transfer GmbH (KCT) staff in accordance with the collaboration with Carnegie – AI.
+The authors gratefully acknowledge the support.
+We thank Ngoc Quan Pham for providing his framework \mbox{NMTGMinor} to train our systems.